danielscholl/aks-storage-poc/README.md

 ## The Proof of Concept

-This proof-of-concept (PoC) highlights the critical need for keyless access to Azure Storage to meet compliance and enhance operational security.
-By addressing existing gaps in Microsoft's implementation, it offers practical guidance and solutions for Kubernetes teams.
+Organizations have a critical need for keyless access to Azure Storage to meet compliance and enhance operational security.
+By searching for existing gaps in Microsoft's implementation, this PoC offers practical guidance and the ability to test different configurations.

-The tutorial demonstrates how to integrate Azure Kubernetes Service (AKS) with Azure Storage using Microsoft Entra Workload Identity, ensuring secure, scalable, and compliant storage access.
-The following sections provide a detailed, step-by-step guide to implementing this approach.
+The provided tool enables users to explore and deploy various configurations for integrating Azure Kubernetes Service (AKS) with Azure Storage.
+It supports combinations of persistent or dynamic storage, blob or file storage, and options to enable or disable shared key capabilities.
+The goal is to understand the configuations and see how they actually work.
+The following sections provide a detailed, step-by-step guide to implementing these configurations.

 ## Before You Begin